City-of-Helsinki/helfi-test-automation-python/README.md

     needed for picture compare assertions
     After installing you can check the installed version with command(mac users):  pip3 show robotframework-roboteyes

+**7)** (optional)  In github runs also [Pabot](https://github.com/mkorpela/pabot) is used.
+But it can be used in local envs also.
+Purpose of it is to speed up running tests by parallel execution.

+      Current pabot version is  2.5.2   (4/2022)
+      Example run command for pabot can be found in run_all_tests.sh -file in root folder of this repository

 You can use the latest versions of the libraries, but might need to do some small refactoring if for example same keyword would have become outdated or if some structures like classic if-else pattern is no longer supported.